-Rachel Bruya sits down with Allison Welch to discuss her art practice and inspiration for her current project, Meet Allison: an American Girl.
+A conversation with Allison Welch about her art practice and the inspiration for her current project, Meet Allison: an American Girl.

 The Archive as a River will be on view at the Foster Gallery, University of Wisconsin-Eau Claire, from November 4-23, 2016.

 In late August of 1906, Mrs. Anna Carlton announced her intention to drown herself in the Chippewa River.
 Her disappearance soon after led many to believe she had followed through on her promise.

 Wide Eyed is intended to be a breathing body of images, a space to bounce and veer and double back while maintaining the sensation of being in a place of familiarity without specificity.

 1922 University Avenue